Professional Triathletes Organisation: Collins Cup

 Inspired by golf's Ryder Cup, the Collins Cup features three teams of 12 athletes (six men, six women) each from Team Europe; Team US; and Team International.
-One athlete from each team takes part in one of 12 match races over a 2km swim, 80km bike and 18km run.
+One athlete from each team takes part in one of 12 match races over a 2 km swim, 80 km bike and 18 km run.

 Points are awarded for team positions in each match race with bonus points for winning by certain margins.
 Winning a race earns three points, coming second earns two points while coming third earns one point.
 Teams earn an extra ½ point for every two minutes they win by – up to 1½ points for a six-minute victory.

 Teams are picked with four automatic qualifying spots for women and men, earned by the highest-ranked athletes for each region in the PTO World Rankings, and two additional women's and men's wildcard slots, selected by team captains.
 The team captains themselves are made up of former professionals who are 'legends' of the sport of triathlon.
 In the race's first edition, this included Normann Stadler and Natascha Badmann for Team Europe, Mark Allen and Karen Smyers for Team US and Simon Whitfield and Lisa Bentley for Team International.

 The inaugural Collins Cup took place on 28 August 2021 at the x-bionic sphere venue in Šamorín, Slovakia and was won by Team Europe, who won six of the 12 match races.

-For 2022, the Collins Cup returns to Šamorín and will also feature an age-group event as part of the PTO Tour series.
-In future years, the PTO intends to move the Collins Cup to different regions around the world.
+For 2022, the Collins Cup returned to Šamorín and also featured an age-group event as part of the PTO Tour series.
+Once again, Team Europe were victorious in the event.
+The Collins Cup has not been held since 2022.